ibm-cloud-docs/cis/ssl-options.md

 # TLS Options
 {:#cis-tls-options}

-The TLS options let you control whether visitors can browse your website over a secure connection, and when they do, how CIS will connect to your origin server.
+The TLS options let you control whether visitors can browse your website over a secure connection, and when they do, how {{site.data.keyword.cis_full}} will connect to your origin server.

 ## Automatic HTTPS rewrite
 {:#automatic-https-rewrite}